rustadadam/PF-GAP/notes.md

 # Week of May 5th

 ## Tasks
-0. Send the results to Black Rock
-    a.
-Check accuracies of the model
 1. Implement time series directly to forest
     a.
 See the feature importance on this
 2. TODO: Fix the mds of the stock - data